Standard Library

 The path must be absolute unless the user name is specified, in which case relative paths will be interpreted relative to the user’s default home directory.

-The content and headers arguments are passed through the std.contents component.
+The content argument and each element of the append list are passed through the std.contents component along with the headers argument.
 The user and group arguments are passed through the std.ownership component.
 See their documentation for further details.

 Examples: